 Several months ago, I attended a Verdant +Vernal pop-up at The Cellar in San Clemente.
 The brainchild of Chef Tony Trujillo, the predominantly vegetarian menu was innovative and creative with bright, in-season produce featured across the board.

-On Monday, June 24, Verdant + Vernal returns to The Cellar with more plant-based dishes, and a few CBD-infused ones as well.
+On Monday, June 24 (cancelled will be rescheduled for July), Verdant + Vernal returns to The Cellar with more plant-based dishes, and a few CBD-infused ones as well.
 I highly suggest you go check it out.
 Here’s a look at some of the offerings from the first pop-up.

 Spring Pea ($11) was a stunning display of in-season produce with whipped ricotta on a slice of thick toast, dotted with sweet spring pea, preserved lemon, and garnished with pea tendril and radish discs.
 Light, yet satisfyingly rich on the palate.